 With the increasing financialization of emerging markets, the link between capital markets and the economic systems they are embedded in requires closer scrutiny.
 By situating capital markets within state capitalism, this research project proposes a theory-led comparative analysis of financialization processes across emerging markets that explores whether capital markets in state capitalist economies function differently, fulfil a different socio-economic role, and lead to different societal outcomes than ‘global’ capital markets.
-To achieve this objective, the project conducts a comparative institutional analysis of capital markets and their development in six increasingly financialised state-capitalist economies: Brazil, China, India, Russia, South Africa and South Korea (BRICSS).
+To achieve this objective, the project conducts a comparative institutional analysis of capital markets and their development in increasingly financialised state-capitalist economies, including Brazil, China, India, Russia, South Africa and South Korea (BRICSS).

 You can find more information on the project here.

 3 November 2011.
 Based on recent research from the StateCapFinance project, Johannes Petry published a short article in The Conversation which analyses China’s tech and finance crackdown as a challenge to western conceptions of state-market interactions that cuts across developing world.

 4 October 2021.
 We are happy to share the first publication of the #StateCapFinance project.
 The paper by Johannes Petry, Kai Koddenbrock and Andreas Nölke titled ‘State capitalism & capital markets: Comparing securities exchanges in emerging markets‘ was published as part of a theme issue on state capitalism in Environment and Planning A: Economy & Space.
 The paper conducts a comparative institutional analysis of securities exchanges in six increasingly financialised emerging markets, exploring the relationship between neoliberalism, state capitalism and capital markets.